lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-12-07-Memories_first_exposure.md

 called ICDC, Inc. They were an insurance premium finance house: you could buy insurance on credit, with the policy as collateral.
 I learned how small business data processing was done during the 1970s.
-Every day, new accounts came in from fresh customers, along with payments on existing accounts.
+Every day, new accounts were opened and payments arrived for existing accounts.
 The transactions were keyed onto paper tape, then sorted and merged with the master file.
-Every day, letters went out: for the fresh customers, a welcome letter including little tear-off strips for each instalment, showing the amount, account number and due date.
+Every day, letters went out: for the new customers, a welcome letter including tear-off coupons for each instalment, showing the amount, account number and due date.
-Other letters informed customers that they had missed a payment or payments, or were in default and their insurance would be cancelled.
+Other letters informed customers that they had missed a payment or were in default with their insurance cancelled.
-Those who were still owing would receive increasingly threatening letters from a pretend collection agency called World Wide Searchers.
+Those who were still owing despite the refunded premium would receive increasingly threatening letters from a pretend collection agency called World Wide Searchers.
 I was impressed by the office automation: the various letters came off the printer and were fed into machinery that stuffed envelopes automatically